 How often is the municipal court held in Travelers Rest?

-Municipal Court is held every other Thursday at 2:00 pm in the City Council Chambers at City Hall, and jury trials are held quarterly.
-Occasionally, a third court day may be added in a month to keep our cases moving in a timely manner.
+Municipal Court is held every one Thursday per month at 9:00 am and 2:00 pm in the City Council Chambers at City Hall, and jury trials are held quarterly.

 Can I bring my kids to see the police cars?